amaranth-lang/rfcs/text/0002-interfaces.md

 * An _interface_ (a concept) is a shared boundary across which several Amaranth components exchange data.
 It is comprised of a set of signals and the invairants that govern their use.
 * An _interface object_ (an implementation of the concept) a Python object that includes:
   1. attributes whose value is an Amaranth value-castable, or another interface;
-  2. a `signature` attribute whose value is a _signature_ that is _compatible_ with this object;
+  2. a `signature` attribute whose value is a _signature_ that is _compliant_ with this object;
   3. a description of the invariants applying to its use (in form of documentation, testbenches, formal tests, etc.).
 * A _signature_ is a `Signature` instance describing requirements applicable to a hierarchy of interace objects.
 * A _signature member_ is a `Member` instance describing requirements applicable to a single attribute of an interface object.
 Two kinds of signature members exist: port members (requiring the value of the attribute to be a `Signal`), and interface members (requiring the value of the attribute to be another interface object).
-* A signature is _compatible_ with an object (therefore making it an interface object) if every member of the signature object corresponds to an attribute of the object whose value fits the requirements.
+* An object is _compliant_ with a signature (therefore making it an interface object) if every member of the signature corresponds to an attribute of the object whose value fits the requirements.

 A single elaboratable object will often have several interfaces; e.g. a peripheral can have a CSR and/or Wishbone bus interface, and a pin interface.
 However, the elaboratable object itself can be an interface object as well, which makes it easy to convert it to Verilog and use standalone since its signature defines the ports the Verilog module needs to have.